-NPP decides: I will help unite party – Afriyie Akoto
+NPP Decides: I will help unite party – Afriyie Akoto

-Former Minister of Agriculture and defeated New Patriotic Party (NPP) flagbearer aspirant, Dr Afriyie Akoto has promised to work hard to help unite the party ahead of the 2024 elections.
+Former Minister of Agriculture and New Patriotic Party (NPP) flagbearer aspirant, Dr Afriyie Akoto has re-committed to the pact he signed, along with the rest of the party’s flagbearer constestants to stick with the party, after conceding defeat and promising to work hard to help unite the party ahead of the 2024 elections.

 On Thursday, all four aspirants signed a binding commitment that prevents any of them from resigning from the party should they lose the flagbearer election.